adamtilton/adamtilton.github.com/_posts/2013-05-23-Notes-On-Design-Concerns.md

 [18]: http://upload.wikimedia.org/wikipedia/commons/thumb/7/72/ER_Diagram_MMORPG.png/450px-ER_Diagram_MMORPG.png
 [19]: http://en.wikipedia.org/wiki/Three_schema_approach

 ## Introduction
-This article address the details of the software architecture.
-The three components (layers) of the system are: model, view, and controller.

-1. __Model:__ Consist of data, rules, logic, and function.
-Used to store and manipulate state.
-1. __View:__ Any output representation.
-The user interface bits.
-1. __Controller:__ The brain, mediates input converting it into commands.

-## Goal
-The goal is to perform separation the concerns by developing a modular software architecture.
+The goal is to develop an software architecture that separates the concerns into modules.
 A [concern][15] is a particular set of information that has an effect on the code.
 It can be as general as the details of a database interaction, or as specific as performing a primitive calculation.
-[Separation of concern][3] is a design principle for separating a computer program into distinct section, such that each section addresses separate concerns.
+[Separation of concern][3] is a design principle for separating a computer program into distinct sections, such that each section addresses separate concerns.

 Separation of concerns is not always possible.
-[Cross-cutting concerns][4] are aspects of a program that affect other concerns, and often are not able to be cleanly decomposed from the rest of the system.
-These concerns can often cause problems in design and implementation, including scattering (code duplication), tangling (significant dependencies), or both.
+[Cross-cutting concerns][4] are aspects of a program that affect other concerns, and often these are not able to be cleanly decomposed from the rest of the system.
+These concerns can cause problems in design and implementation, including scattering (code duplication), tangling (significant dependencies), or both.

-## The Domain Model
-A [domain model][16] is a conceptual model of all the topics related to a specific problem.
-It describes the various entities, their attributes, roles, and relationships, plus the constraints that govern the problem domain.
-The model is created to represent the vocabulary and key concepts of the problem domain.

-Our domain model is for a general filtering problem.
-The three components of a filtering problem include:

-1. __Signal:__ The variable intended to be estimated;
-1. __Measurements:__ The observations made on the signal; and
-1. __Filters:__ The algorithms used to reconstruct the signal from the measurements.

-### Signal
-The signal is a state vector comprised of all the states of the signal.
-It can be constructed from multiple targets, each of which has its own state-vector.
-For instance, consider the situation where there are two targets, each with a two state vector: $\[ X_j, Y_j \]$.
+This article discusses details of the software architecture design.
+The software architecture will need three main layers: computations, data management, and user interaction.
+Below are described potential design paradigms that provide patterns for achieving this.

-## Paradigms Addressing Concerns
+## Potential Design Paradigms

 ### [Model View Controller (MVC)][1]
-Model view controller (MVC) is a software architecture patter which separates the representation of information from the user's interaction with it.
+Model view controller (MVC) is a software architecture pattern which separates the representation of information from the user's interaction with it.
+There are three main componenets:

-1. __Model:__ Consist of data, rules, logic, and function.
-Used to store and manipulate state.
+1. __Model:__ Consists of data, rules, logic, and functions.
+This layer controls manipulation of the state, and storing of the data.
-1. __View:__ Any output representation.
-The user interface bits.
+1. __View:__ Any output representation, e.g. the GUI.
-1. __Controller:__ The brain, mediates input converting it into commands.
+1. __Controller:__ The brain, which mediates converting input from the user into commands.

 Component interactions:

+1. The __controller:__
-1. The __controller__ can send commands to its associated view to change the view's presentation of the model.
-It can also send commands the model to update the model's state.
+    1. send commands to its associated view to change the view's presentation of the model; and
+    1. it can also send commands the model to update the model's state.
+1. The __model:__
-1. The __model__ notifies its associated views and controllers when there has been a change in its state.
-This notification allows the views to produce updated output, and th controllers to change the available set of commands.
+    1. notifies it's associated views to produce update output; and
+    1. notifies it's controllers controllers to change the available set of commands.
+1. A __view:__
-1. A __view__ requests from the model the information that it needs to generate an output representation to the user.
+    1. requests from the model the information that it needs to generate an output representation to the user.

 ![Model View Controller][13]

-#### [Further explanation][14]
 MVC decouples views and models by establishing a subscribe/notify protocol between them.
 A view must ensure that its appearance reflects the state of the model.
 Whenever the model's data changes,the model